jinCN/body-bson/README.md

 ```javascript
 app.use(bodyBson(option))
 ```
-The middleware will populate the `req.body` property with the parsed body when the Content-Type request header matches the type option(default to `application/bson`), nothing would be modified if the Content-Type was not matched, or an error occurred.
+The middleware will populate the `request.rawBody` property with the parsed body when the Content-Type request header matches the type option(default to `application/bson`), nothing would be modified if the Content-Type was not matched, or an error occurred.

+### `bodyBson.bson`

+The default bson instance used by bodyBson.
+It's exported for convenience.

 ### options

+### `bson`
+Controls the bson instance to deserialize the body.
+One method is required for the instance: `bson.deserialize(buffer)`.
+Defaults to instance created by `bson@1.1.0`.

 ### `limit`